#26 in the Judging a Photograph Series

 Which Crop is Best?

-When I crop an image I need to think about where it is going.
+When I am cropping photos I need to think about where the final image will end up.
 The original size on this camera is 6×4 and that’s a common printing size.
 Instagram looks best square.
 Pinterest and mobile phones in general usually work better with tall, thin images.
 Sometimes I like to crop letterbox style, wide and thin, if the image just looks better that way.

-It’s a long list of cropping shapes but the wonderful thing about this Bolton Abbey stepping stones image is that ALL of these crops work.
+It’s a long list of shapes for cropping photos but the wonderful thing about this Bolton Abbey stepping stones image is that ALL of these crops work.

 Which crop do you prefer?
 Please let me know in the comments.